 A 25 per cent reduction in vessel emissions by the year 2030.

-› Shore power capabilities for nine berths
+› Shore power capabilities for several berths

 › Making alternative fuels available at Helsinki ports